gasp/bw_benchmark/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
 ```

-5. Modify the endpoint in _benchmark.js_ to point to the host running the bandwidth logging api, with the path _/api/bandwidth_.
-For example: `lab.videodesk.com/bw_benchmark/api/bandwidth`
+Make sure to then modify the endpoint in _benchmark.js_ to point to the host running the bandwidth logging api, with the path _/api/bandwidth_.
+For example: `lab.videodesk.com/bw_benchmark/api/bandwidth`.